 You will compose two pieces.
 One will be written to your own brief and the other will be to a brief set by the exam board (OCR).
 These compositions must add up to 3 minutes in length and they will contribute to the 60% coursework mark.
 Listening Paper (approximately 90 minutes, in CD format): This paper is based on everything you have learned in the course and will be taken at the end of Year 11.
 You will answer questions on different extracts of music based on any style or musical idea covered in the Areas of Study.
 The listening paper makes up 40% of the overall GCSE.
+Music Technology Options in GCSE Did you know you can enter one of the following as your "performance" instead of playing a conventional instrument?
+Electronic Keyboard, Beatboxing, Rapping/ MC-ing, DJ-ing or Sequencing.
+You can also create your composition on software such as "Garageband" or "Ableton".
+Please speak to Mr Atkins if you are interested in finding out more.
 Beyond GCSE GCSE music is an interesting course in its own right or may lead to further study at AS/A Level and beyond.
 The GCSE course will allow you to develop your Music Technology skills, leading to an A Level Music Technology course or providing you with the skills to make professional recordings of your work.
 It is an exciting time to work within the music industry, create your own work and publish on the Internet.
 Other opportunities include performance degrees (Rock Schools and Music Colleges), writing for film / TV and live performance with a band or orchestra.

-PHYSICAL EDUCATION Aims of the Course GCSE Physical Education is a fantastic course for those that are interested in both the theoretical and practical elements of sport.
+OPTIONAL GCSE PHYSICAL EDUCATION Aims of the Course GCSE Physical Education is a fantastic course for those that are interested in both the theoretical and practical elements of sport.
 It provides a holistic understanding of physical education, through stimulating content related to sport and sport science, as well as the opportunity for practical assessment.
 The course supports progression, from Key Stage 3, by building on the physical development skills already learned, to Key Stage 5, for students seeking to pursue further qualifications in A Level Physical Education or BTEC Sport and Exercise Science.

 For your information our exam board is Pearson: https://qualifications.pearson.com/en/qualifications/ edexcel-gcses/physical-education-2016.html Course Content The course is made up of the following components, to develop theoretical knowledge and understanding of the factors that underpin physical activity and sport: - Applied anatomy and physiology develop understanding of the key body systems - Movement analysis gain knowledge of the basic principles of movement - Physical training develop knowledge of the principles of effective training - Health, fitness and wellbeing gain understanding of the benefits of being physically active - Sport psychology examines the psychological factors that can affect performers - Sociocultural influences highlights the impact of sport on society - Use of data develop knowledge and understanding of data analysis Students will also participate in a wide-range of team and individual sports, to gain knowledge, understanding and experience within each specific activity.